Pre-Kindergarten Application Guide

-All elementary schools are providing information, and are available to answer questions regarding the Head Start and Pre-Kindergarten Application.
-Please visit the elementary school websites for your home school telephone number and the contact person in the main office who will help.
+All elementary schools will provide information about their Pre-Kindergarten Program and are available to answer questions.
+Please visit the elementary school websites for your home school telephone number and the contact person in the main office who will provide assistance.

 The Department of Equity, Engagement, and Early Access can also be of service in answering child specific questions regarding the Pre-Kindergarten Program.
 You may contact a representative by calling (301) 475-5511 x 32136 or emailing Charlottis Woodley, Director of Parent and Family Engagement at email@example.com.

 For bilingual assistance, please call (301) 475-5511 x 32242 to be connected to a bilingual speaker.